 - The course could prepare the individual for future disasters by providing a deep understanding of disasters and reducing and managing their impact.

 - The course will open up diverse career opportunities.
 The candidates can work for the government and also for private companies in their CSR activities.
-They will also be able to work for international organizations (like the UN, WHO, and Red Cross).
+They will also be able to work for international organizations (like the UN, WHO, and the Red Cross).

 Who Should Study MA in Disaster Management?